janaSunrise/Plant-disease-detection/README.md

 This project is structured as follows,

+- `src` contains python scripts for performing operations with the model.
 - `notebooks` contains notebooks for training the model with proper explanations.
 - `models` contains the trained models and the output categories in a JSON file.

+Source folder has 3 scripts, Training model, Testing model and Converting it into tflite.
+Testing model and Tflite scripts are CLI based scripts for loading, and operating with the model.

 ## Contributing